ClaireLParis/pipelining/doc/README_MAC-OS_Linux.md

-# How to install Apache Airflow on MAC?
+# How to install Apache Airflow on Unix based OS?

 Make sure you have python3 installed, otherwise follow the instructions in this list:
 - For Mac OS: https://docs.python-guide.org/starting/install3/osx/